Updated: June 2016

-It may not be your primary mode of transportation, but your golf cart sure can take you places: on the green, around your neighborhood, across your property and, in some cases, even around town on city streets.
+It may not be your primary mode of transportation, but your golf cart sure can take you places: on the green, around your neighborhood, across your property and, in some cases, even around town.

 So, do you need to insure it?

 Well, some states require golf cart insurance.
-In Arizona, for instance, golf cart owners are required by law to hold liability insurance ($10,000 for property damage liability, $15,000 bodily injury liability for one person, and $30,000 bodily liability for two or more people) if they use the vehicle on public roads.
-So, check your state's laws to help determine if it's required where you live.
+In Arizona, for instance, golf cart owners are required by law to hold liability insurance if they use the vehicle on roads.
+So, be sure to check your state's laws to help determine if golf cart insurance is required where you live.

-Even if you're not legally bound to buy insurance for your golf cart, it may make sense for you to do so.
-And, it can offer peace of mind: Golf carts can get stolen or damaged, and because they can weigh upwards of 1,000 pounds, they can also cause serious damage or injuries in an accident.
+Even if you're not legally required to buy insurance for your golf cart, it may make sense for you to do so.
+And, it can offer peace of mind: Golf carts can get stolen or damaged, and they can also cause serious damage or injuries in an accident.

-Here are some basic coverage types you might find in one of these policies.
-(Hint: They're similar to the types of coverages you may already be familiar with on your car insurance):
+Here are some basic coverages you might find in a golf cart insurance policy.
+(Hint: They're similar to the types of coverages you may already be familiar with on your car insurance.)

-- Property Damage Liability Coverage: This type of coverage offers protection if you cause an accident that damages another person's property — a car or house, for instance.
-It can help you pay for repair to the property.
+- Property damage liability coverage: If you are found legally responsible for an accident that damages another person's property a car or house, for instance this coverage may help you pay to repair the damage.

-- Bodily Injury Liability: This can help protect you if you cause an accident that hurts another person.
-It can help you pay for the other person's medical bills and other related expenses.
+- Bodily injury liability coverage: If you cause an accident that hurts another person, this coverage may help you pay for the other person's medical bills and other related expenses.

 There are other bells and whistles you may be able add to an insurance policy, too.
 For instance, some insurers offer coverage for custom parts like headlights or a stereo.